akeylesslabs/helm-charts/charts/akeyless-ssh-bastion/README.md

 [Akeyless SSH Bastion](https://docs.akeyless.io/docs/how-to-configure-ssh#akeyless-ssh-bastion) Traffic SSH connections with signed certificate authentication, together with session recording.

 ## Introduction
-This chart bootstraps a Akeyless SSH Bastion deployment on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps an Akeyless SSH Bastion deployment on a Kubernetes cluster using the Helm package manager.

 ## Preparation